MaxSokolich/MagScopeSystem/README.md

 https://github.com/facebookresearch/segment-anything/blob/main/notebooks/automatic_mask_generator_example.ipynb

-# MagScopeSystem
+# MagScope System
 a repository consisting of all scripts neccesary to use the mag scope system.
 The magscope system is an edge computing platform and custom device capable of a variety of microrobotic manipulation operations.
-The device consists of a single board computer (Jetson Xavier NX) with a python GUI used to control various manipulation setups.
+The device consists of a single board computer (Jetson AGX Orin) with a python GUI used to control various manipulation setups.
+The system is named MagScope which combines the words magnetic and microscope.

-These setups include:
+These manipulation setups include:
 1) 3D Helmholtz Coils
 2) 3D UV LED array
 3) Acoustic Piezoelectric Transducers
 4) 2D/3D Magnetic Tweezers
 5) Electro-Osmotic Pumps using Copper Tape

+The overall cost of the system excluding a manipulation setup is around $6000 (see CAD_MODELS/Bill_of_Materials.txt) as opposed to $28,000 from a company named MangetobotIx out of Switzerland.
+Including their magnetic manipulation setup, the total cost for there system is $60,228.
+This number still excludes a microscope.

 # To Add:
 Overall: